35.110 Scrobipalpa freyii (Scott, 1859)

 Status and Distribution

 Rare.
-Recorded at three well scattered sites in England.
+Recorded at four well scattered sites in England.

-The species was first discovered in Britain in June 1972 at Chippenham Fen NNR, Cambridgeshire and was still present at this site in June 1973.
-Since then all searches for the larvae and adults at this site have failed to produce any additional signs and by 2013 it was considered extinct in the British Isles (Agassiz, Beavan and Heckford - Checklist of the Lepidoptera of the British Isles).
+First discovered in Britain on 22 June 1972 at Chippenham Fen NNR, Cambridgeshire and still present at this site on 6 June 1973.
+Since then, all searches for the larvae and adults at this site proved negative and by 2013 it was considered extinct in the British Isles (Agassiz, Beavan and Heckford - Checklist of the Lepidoptera of the British Isles).

-Several specimens of a Scrobipalpa attracted to light in mid-West Yorkshire (VC64) from 2011 onwards, and initially thought to refer to S. obsoletella, were critically re-examined in late 2013 and found to refer to S. pauperella.
-The number of moths found over subsequent years (c30 to late 2015) suggest the moth is resident at this site.
-So far searches for the larva have drawn a blank.
+Rediscovered, when attracted to light in mid-West Yorkshire (VC64) from 2011 onwards, although was initially thought to refer to S. obsoletella.
+Specimens critically re-examined in late 2013 and found to refer to S. pauperella (now renamed S. freyii).
+The number of moths found over subsequent years (c30 to late 2015) meant the moth was resident at this site, but several searches for larvae have drawn a blank.

-In July 2018 a photograph on the Dissection Group website of the male genitalia of a Scrobipalpa from Ashridge, Bucks (VC24) on 18th June 2013, and identified as S. obsoletella, was thought more likely to refer to S. pauperella.
-This was subsequently confirmed by H. Beaumont and C. Fletcher.
+In July 2018 a photograph seen on the Dissection Group website of the male genitalia of a Scrobipalpa from Ashridge Estate, Bucks (VC24) on 18th June 2013, and identified as S. obsoletella, was thought likely to refer to S. pauperella, which was subsequently confirmed.

 National Status: Unknown